-The Feed the Future Rwanda Hinga Weze Activity (Hinga Weze, or “HW”) is releasing an Annual Program Statement (APS) to award matching grants in support of its activities.
-As a first step, Hinga Weze is seeking Concept Notes for funding of grant projects.
-Instructions for completing the Concept Note can be found in Annex A. The grants will be awarded and implemented in accordance with the USAID and US Government regulations governing grants and CNFA internal grant management policies.
+The Feed the Future Rwanda Hinga Weze Activity is releasing an Annual Program Statement (APS) to award matching grants in support of its activities.
+As a first step, Hinga Weze is seeking Concept Notes for potential funding of grant projects.
+Instructions for completing the Concept Note can be found in Annex A. The grants will be awarded and implemented in accordance with the USAID and US Government regulations governing grants and Hinga Weze internal grant management policies.

-This solicitation targets Agro-Dealers working in Rwandan high-value horticulture, maize, high iron beans, orange flesh sweet potato and Irish potato in Gatsibo, Kayonza, Bugesera, Ngoma (Eastern Province); Nyabihu, Rutsiro, Ngororero Nyamasheke, Karongi (Western Province); and Nyamagabe (Southern Province).
-Only potential applicants that are Agro-Dealers in these districts should submit concept notes in response to this solicitation.
+This solicitation will target only smallholder farmers, farmers organizations and agricultural SMEs working in Rwandan high-value horticulture, maize, high iron beans, orange flesh sweet potato and Irish potato in Gatsibo, Kayonza, Bugesera, Ngoma (Eastern Province); Nyabihu, Rutsiro, Ngororero Nyamasheke, Karongi (Western Province); and Nyamagabe (Southern Province).
+Only potential applicants that are part of an agricultural cooperative, association or farmer groups and agricultural SMEs in these districts should submit concept notes in response to this solicitation.

-IMPORTANT: The Hinga Weze (HW) activity will hold pre-application question and answer conference February 15, 2018 at the CNFA offices in Kimihurura, Kigali, at 11:00 am to 12:30 pm.
-This conference will allow interested applicants the chance to ask questions about the APS.
+IMPORTANT: Hinga Weze (HW) will hold pre-application question and answer conference February 12, 2018 at the CNFA, a Conference room located at the CNFA offices in Kimihurura, Kigali, at 3:00 pm to 4:00 pm.
+This conference will allow interested applicants the chance to ask questions about the RFA.
 Interested parties that would like to attend this workshop must confirm their attendance by sending the participant’s name and the organization’s name to firstname.lastname@example.org.
-A maximum of 2 representatives may attend from each SME, organization or association.
+A maximum of two representatives may attend from each organization or association.
 No reimbursement for costs of attendance will be met.
-This event will start promptly at the indicated time.
+This event will start promptly.

 Applicants are encouraged to propose fully justified grants budgets.
-Only exceptional applications and those with the highest impact on the rural community, small agribusinesses and household farmers will be awarded maximum grant in Kinds Grant and Technical Assistance.
+Only exceptional applications and those with the highest impact on the rural community, small agribusinesses and household farmers will be awarded maximum grant amounts.